mzguimaraes/games101slides/README.md

 This CLI program is far from perfect.
 I would've put more time into polishing it, but I have finals to study for.

 Still working on compatibility.
 If this doesn't work on your computer please let me know!

+Requires Python, tested on version 2 on Mac OSX.
+I'm aiming for full cross-compatibility.